What Is the Global Catalog?

 Interactions with Other Windows Technologies

 The global catalog solves the problem of how to locate domain data that is not stored on a domain controller in the domain of the client that requires the information.
-By using different ports for standard LDAP queries (port 389) and global catalog queries (port 3268), AD DS effectively separates forest-wide queries that require a global catalog server from local, domainwide queries that can be serviced by the domain controller in the user’s domain.
+By using different ports for standard LDAP queries (port 389) and global catalog queries (port 3268), Active Directory effectively separates forestwide queries that require a global catalog server from local, domainwide queries that can be serviced by the domain controller in the user’s domain.